Krbin/DND/characters/non-player/Beacon.md

-She was a pet of [[Beatrice Coin]].
+She was a pet pig of [[Beatrice Coin]] that is assumed to have been possessed by an extra-dimensional demon after the [[Beatrice portal disappearance incident]].
-And probably possessed by some extra-dimensional demon.
+One of her characteristic traits was that she consumed corpses of humans.

-Also she liked to eat dead people.
+She later died in the last fight against the [[Butcher]] after he ripped her apart.
 #npc